 Other than elections of Directors, which is by plurality, any matter for which shareholder approval is required by the 1940 Act requires the affirmative vote of at least a "majority" (as defined by the 1940 Act) of the outstanding voting securities of the Fund at a meeting called for the purpose of considering such approval.
 A majority of the Fund's outstanding securities is the lesser of (1) 67% of the shares represented at a meeting at which more than 50% of the outstanding shares are present in person or by proxy or (2) more than 50% of the outstanding shares.
-Shareholders are entitled to one vote for each full share held and fractional votes for fractional shares held.
-Shareholders will vote in the aggregate except where otherwise required by law and except that each class will vote separately on certain matters pertaining to its distribution and shareholder servicing arrangements.

-Information For Shareholders
+Information for Shareholders

 All shareholder inquiries regarding administrative procedures including the purchase and redemption of shares should be directed to G.distributors, LLC, One Corporate Center, Rye, New York 10580-1422.
-For assistance, call 800-GABELLI (800-422-3554) or through the Internet at www.gabelli.com.
+For assistance, call 800-GABELLI (800-422-3554) or through the internet at www.gabelli.com.